 - Memorial canvas or a similar item up to the equivalent value

-The basic cost of the Silver plan is £3995, which can be paid in full or in monthly instalments with interest applicable.
+The basic cost of the Silver plan is £4,150, which you can pay in whole or monthly instalments with interest applicable.
 The details of the plan are as follows: